Baked Apples with Sausage Stuffing

 • 6 large, well-shaped baking apples, such as Rome Beauty

-• 4 tablespoons (½ stick) unsalted butter, at room temperature
+• 4 tbsp (½ stick) unsalted butter, at room temperature

 • 1 heaping cup chopped onions